karamzad/interface_finder/README.md

 Grid searching the 1d crust to find the location of the possible interface using converted/reflected seismic phases

-This program works based on the double beam forming method
+This program works based on the double beam forming method.